BasketBandit/RhythmMachine/README.md

-# JAVA-RhythmMachine
+# JAVA-RhythmMachine (0.6.1)

 [![Build Status](https://travis-ci.org/Galaxiosaurus/JAVA-RhythmMachine.svg?branch=master)](https://travis-ci.org/Galaxiosaurus/JAVA-RhythmMachine)

 As the description suggests, this repository is purely for my own experimental code.
 Things that I'm playing around with and try to learn more about.
 Below I will list what is currently being experimented with with the newest addition being added at the top of the list.

+## Lambda, further cleaning, further refactoring.
+(0.6.1)

+Before I continue, I must mention that each of the previous update notes doesn't include everything that has been done, merely what I can remember at the time.
+However, this time I have just been doing some more refactoring where I can, various bits of code cleanup and important comments to try and keep things organised as I reach the point where I can't just glance and understand exactly what is going on.
+I've also changed Application.java from implementing Runnable and instead used a runnable lambda function.

 ## Bridges, paths, further map extension and readable code.
 (0.6.0)

 Quite a lot has been added today.
 These things are: bridges, cows, paths, windows and entrances (can go inside building).
 I've changed banks to a lower case E (e) because it looks softer which in this case is better.
 I've added more colours, and tried to texture the grass in whichever ways I could.
 I've also extended the map size from 50x50 to 60x60 and have changed the font size/spacing to give the game a better look.
-An relatively important thing I have started also doing with my refactoring is making methods name that you can read and make logical sense.
+A relatively important thing I have started also doing with my refactoring is making methods name that you can read and make logical sense.
 For example, instead of doing something like if(npc.getNpcType == 1), it is now if(npc.canSwim()) which is much better!

 ## Heavy refactoring, almost destroying everything.
 (0.5.3)